olek-osikowicz/cv/rendercv_output/Olek_Osikowicz_CV.md

 ## [GOA Maps](https://goamaps.org/)

 - May 2024
-- Built from scratch using Svelte and OpenStreetMap data.
+- Built from scratch using custom map data processing API and Svelte front-end.
 - Self-hosted with Cloudflare Tunnel and Docker containers.